-After our morning of bird watching and game viewing in Hluhluwe-Imfolozi Game Reserve, we drive back to the beautiful iSimangaliso and take a sunset boat cruise.
+After our morning of bird watching and game viewing in Hluhluwe-Imfolozi Game Reserve, we drive back to our lodge in St Lucia.
+Rested and refreshed, we head to the beautiful iSimangaliso and take a sunset boat cruise.
 The boat cruise is an ideal way to end another unforgettable day in Southern Africa - watching the sunset over the natural lagoon, looking out for hippos and other animals, spotting an abundance of birds and marvelling at the scenery.

-Our Kruger Park, Swaziland & St Lucia Safari takes us through some amazing scenery on our way down to the KwaZulu-Natal Coast.
-In the late afternoon we enter the bustling city of Durban, South Africa’s largest port and well know surfing destination.
+Our Kruger Park, Swaziland & St Lucia Safari takes us through some amazing scenery on our way down the KwaZulu-Natal Coast.
+In the late afternoon, we enter the bustling city of Durban, South Africa’s largest port and well know surfing destination.

 Our action-packed southern African camping safari ends on arrival in Durban.
 In the evening most safari groups choose to go out for an optional meal at one of the excellent Indian restaurants in Durban and enjoy this coastal city’s vibrant nightlife.

 This southbound Kruger Park, Swaziland & St Lucia Safari is also available in the reverse order, starting in Durban and ending in Johannesburg as the St Lucia, Swaziland & Kruger Park Safari - North.